Genealogy research by Mark Humphrys.

 Robert Blennerhassett, future 2nd Baronet

-or it could be his 1st cousin
+or (less likely) his 1st cousin

 Robert Arthur Blennerhassett.